Last updated on November 19, 2025

 Honden of Night's Reach | Illustration by Jim Nelson

-A shrine in Magic is a legendary enchantment with an ability.
-All these abilities scale based on the number of shrines you control.
+A shrine in Magic is a legendary enchantment with the shrine subtype and scales based on the number of shrines you play.

 Honden of Seeing Winds